Open university (concept): History

 In the Soviet Union in the late 1950s, Nikita Khrushchev significantly extended higher education using a system of correspondence courses with part-time education, in which students took part while remaining in the workplace.
 By 1965, there were 1.7 million students in this part-time/consultation model, 1.6 million full time students, and 0.5 million students taking evening classes.
 The support given enabled working-class students, at little cost to themselves, to become useful functionaries and members of the Communist party.
 With the break-up of the Soviet Union in the 1990s, the state no longer had need of the cadre of functionaries and the system collapsed.

-The first European open university was the Open University in the United Kingdom which was established in 1969.
-It aimed to widen access to the highest standards of scholarship in higher education; it uses a variety of methods for teaching, including written, audio and visual materials, the Internet, disc-based software and television programmes on DVD.
+The first western open university, and the basis of the modern open university model, was the Open University in the United Kingdom which was established in 1969.
+This model established the open university principles of open access for adult learners to courses delivered by distance learning, including using foundation courses designed to prepare students for university-level study.
+It also included changing the course-development process from being driven by individual professors or lecturers to having a central course development structure bringing together subject-matter experts and experts in different aspects of course design in a course team, ensuring standardised instructional content meeting institutional quality criteria.
+It aimed to widen access to the highest standards of scholarship in higher education, and has used a variety of methods for teaching, including written, audio and visual materials, the internet, disc-based software and television programmes on DVD.
 Course-based television broadcasts by the BBC continued until 15 December 2006.

-In 1974, Asia's first open university was founded in Islamabad, Pakistan as the Allama Iqbal Open University (AIOU).
-Since its inception, it has become Pakistan's largest university by active enrollment at 1,027,000.
-AIOU was developed on Open University's model and success.
-Following this, similar models were implemented in other South Asian countries with the establishment of Indira Gandhi National Open University (1985) and Bangladesh Open University (1992).
+In Asia, open universities began to appear in the 70s.
+The Korea National Open University was established in 1972, the Open University of Israel and the Allama Iqbal Open University were established in 1974.
+Similar models were implemented in other South Asian countries with the establishment of Indira Gandhi National Open University (1985) and Bangladesh Open University (1992).

-The National University of Distance Education (UNED) was established in Spain in 1972.
-Its distance learning model provided higher education for those who had been excluded from the existing catholic establishments.
-It was a national university and had a government-imposed curriculum.
-The language of instruction was Spanish, and UNED faced hostility from the Basque and Catalan regions.
-In fact Catalonia set up its own distance learning centre in 1995, the Open University of Catalonia, with instruction in both languages.
+The National University of Distance Education (UNED) was established in Spain in 1972 as a national distance-learning university with an imposed curriculum determined by the national government, leading to hostility from the autonomous regions and the political opposition to the Franco regime.
+The language of instruction was Spanish, and the university's refusal in the 1980s to consider teaching in Catalan resulted in Catalonia setting up the Catalan-language Open University of Catalonia in 1995, which has instruction in both Catalan and Spanish since 2000.